magentabusiness/magentabusiness.github.io/_includes/docs/reference/mqtt-api.md

 The **getSessionLimits** RPC method is designed to help device manufacturers and developers understand the limits that used by the MQTT transport.
 Understanding these limits ensures that devices operate within the defined parameters, preventing issues like message rejection or connection loss.

-A typical RPC to retrieve session limits from the ThingsBoard server looks like this:
+A typical RPC to retrieve session limits from the IoT Hub server looks like this:
 ```json
 {
   "method": "getSessionLimits",